-Step 2: Write a basic overview of some of the recent economic research that has been done on this topic.
-This initial overview should be just a couple of pages and should demonstrate your basic familiarity with the topic, both the theory and the initial data work that must be done.
+Step 2: Write a basic overview of some of the recent economic research (for now, choose 1 or 2 papers) that has been done on this topic.
+This overview should be about 500 - 1000 words (2 - 4 pages) and should demonstrate your basic familiarity with the topic, both the theory and the initial data work that must be done.
 (The research should be high quality academic work, not from newspapers or magazines.)